 Chamali 22 Rua do Regedor, Taipa Village, www.facebook.com/chamali.macau

-Colourful, fun and outgoing–these are the adjectives that best describe Heeretea teas.
+Colorful, fun and outgoing–these are the adjectives that best describe Heeretea teas.
 Hailing from Taiwan, this is the chance to have a taste of what a real, traditional bubble tea tastes and looks like.
-If bubbly drinks is not your thing, try their fruity beverages.
-They change seasonally and have various flavours, such as orange and other fruits, oreo, among others.
+If bubbly drinks are not your thing, try their fruity beverages.
+They change seasonally and have various flavors, such as orange and other fruits, oreo, among others.

 Heeretea 20 Rua de Manuel de Arriaga, Macau, +853 6530 1320, www.facebook.com/heereteamacau1